conda-forge/conda-forge.github.io/src/maintainer/pinning_deps.rst

 While its good on many levels to get your versions of dependencies explicit, it might not always be a good choice to pin them in all the cases.
 By not pinning the dependencies , especially the non-crucial ones, we provide fewer constraints on the software and make it easier to incorporate into an existing software stack.
 Case in point, Suppose ``numpy==1.1.3`` has been specified / pinned for a software 'A'.
-There is a person with ``numpy 1.1.4`` already there in his system.
-If he tries to install this package 'A', he will have to downgrade numpy to meet the package dependencies or create a new Python environment just to use our package.
+There is a person with ``numpy 1.1.4`` already there in their system.
+If they try to install this package 'A', they will have to downgrade numpy to meet the package dependencies or create a new Python environment just to use our package.
 However, if we specify ``numpy>=1.1.3`` ( i.e. not pinning it to a certain version but to a range of versions) , the package will be installed smoothly.

 .. _globally_pinned_packages: